 Next time on TV when Jack Veneno wasn’t wearing the belt, the kayfabe explanation told to the fans was that he was unwilling to travel to defend the belt.
 The truth is, he wasn’t supposed to win it.
 Even if he had kept it, it wasn’t going to be acknowledged by the powers that be of the NWA, just like his first "victory" wasn’t either.
 So here is when he put himself over and decided to become the "champion of the people" and stay in the Dominican Republic.

-Years later, Jack Veneno said that in the rematch he knew he was going to win it and used a very important strategy, but quickly changes the subject and says that he actually rejected the offer of becoming the NWA World Champion because he was earning very good money in the Dominican Republic and had no need to burden himself with the traveling involved that came with becoming the representative of the NWA.
-This comment of him knowing that he was going to win just adds more fodder for this whole intriguing situation.
+Years later, Jack Veneno said that in the rematch, he knew he was going to win it and used a very important strategy, but quickly changes the subject and says that he actually rejected the offer of becoming the NWA World Champion because he was earning very good money in the Dominican Republic and had no need to burden himself with the traveling involved that came with becoming the representative of the NWA.
+This comment of him knowing that he would win adds more fodder for this whole intriguing situation.

-Regardless of the validity or lack thereof of the NWA title win for Jack Veneno, the people of the Dominican Republic seem to not care or not know that it is unrecognized in history books.
+Regardless of the validity (or lack thereof) of the NWA title win for Jack Veneno, the Dominican Republic people seem not to care or not know that it is unrecognized in history books.
 The mere idea of one of their people defeating Ric Flair to become world champion is what they hold onto, not the facts and technicalities surrounding these historic battles.
-To them, Jack Veneno is and will forever be their world champion and there really is nothing anybody can say to take them out of that sense of euphoria that perhaps is filtered through rose-colored glasses.
+To them, Jack Veneno is and will forever be their world champion, and there really is nothing anybody can say to take them out of that sense of euphoria that perhaps is filtered through rose-colored glasses.
 Why should their fantasy be ruined if it makes them happy?